nvaccess/nvda/user_docs/en/userGuide.md

 When you are finished making changes, press the OK button to save them or the Cancel button to discard them.

+From this dialog, you can also run available commands.
+From a command or a gesture, press the space bar or the Run button.
+The command will be executed inmediately, from the dialog, when possible.
+For commands that require that the dialog is not active, they will be saved with the selected gesture (if any), to be run by pressing `NVDA+j`.
+A message will be presented when a command has been saved to be run later.

 ### Saving and Reloading the configuration {#SavingAndReloading}

 By default NVDA will automatically save your settings on exit.